earthbound19/_ebPathMan/README.md

 # _ebPathMan

 ## DESCRIPTION
-Toolset to simplify Windows and Unix-variants PATH management.
-Can get any path (for example one that has scripts or binaries you want to use) dynamically or permanently in the PATH which your terminal/cmd/what-have-you uses.
+Toolset to simplify either permanent or dynamic changes to Windows and Unix-variants PATH.
+Can get any viable path (for example one that has scripts or binaries you want to use) into the PATH of your terminal/cmd/what-have-you.

 ## DEPENDENCIES

-For all platforms, git.
-For Windows, a Unix-like environment as provided by Cygwin or MSYS2 (the latter preferred), for the bash (`.sh`) scripts.
-For any of the scripts, any other dependencies they may list in their respective DEPENDENCIES comments
+- For Windows, a Unix-like environment as provided by Cygwin or MSYS2 (MSYS2 is preferred), to make use of the bash (`.sh`) scripts.
+Or, if you prefer (I probably don't), the `.bat` scripts.
+- For any Unixy environment, nothing other than that environment, that I'm aware, other than some of these scripts expecting the existence of a `~/.bash_profile` file in your user root dir, which could be an erred assumption (I understand that a variety of profile definition files exist for Unixes).

 ## INSTALLATION AND USAGE